-4.2.1 The following figure shows the physical components that could be assembled to implement a hypothetical test configuration.
+4.2.1 The following figure shows the physical and virtual components that could be assembled to implement a Node in a hypothetical test configuration.
 In this simple example, the Node is depicted with only 1 Tile.

 Figure 4.a - Sample Component of Physical Test Configuration